Non-canonical extension of theta-functions and modular integrability of theta-constants

 \subsubsection{Modularity and integrability conditions}

 Yet another consequence of the `differential viewpoint' is an automatic appearance of the `modular objects' (Sect.~\ref{S6}).
-Differential properties of the `modular part' of Jacobi's functions are more transcendental and closely related to the classical theory of linear ODEs with infinite groups of Fuchsian monodromies.
+Differential properties of the `modular part' of Jacobi's functions are more transcendental and closely related to the classical theory of linear \odes\ with infinite groups of Fuchsian monodromies.
 Moreover, in the early 1990's M.~Ablowitz \& S.~Chakravarty with coauthors \cite{ablowitz0,ablowitz,chakr,tah} observed the deep linkage between this theory and complete integrable equations.
-In the last two decades, in works of Harnad \cite{harnad}, McKay \cite{harnad2}, Ablowitz et all \cite[p.~573--589]{conte}, \cite{ablowitz2}, Ohyama \cite{ohyama}, Hitchin \cite{hitchin}, this field was substantially advanced and found nice applications known as monopoles \cite{hitchin2}, Chazy--Picard--Fuch's equations \cite{tah}, cosmological metrics of Tod \cite{tod}, Hitchin \cite{hitchin} etc. In Sect.~\ref{S7.1} we shall give further explanations and see that `modular integrability' of the classical $\vartheta$-constants has the following characterization.
+In the last two decades, in works of Harnad \cite{harnad}, McKay \cite{harnad2}, Ablowitz et all \cite[pp.~573--589]{conte}, \cite{ablowitz2}, Ohyama \cite{ohyama}, Hitchin \cite{hitchin}, this field was substantially advanced and found nice applications known as monopoles \cite{hitchin2}, Chazy--Picard--Fuch's equations \cite{tah}, cosmological metrics of Tod \cite{tod}, Hitchin \cite{hitchin} etc. In Sect.~\ref{S7.1} we shall give further explanations and see that `modular integrability' of the classical $\vartheta$-constants has the following characterization.
 It constitutes a compatibility condition of the linear heat equation $4\pi\,\ri\,\theta_\tau=\theta_{\mathit{zz}}$ and, on the other hand, the quadrature integrable nonlinear `$z$-equations' for the functions $\theta(z|\tau)$ and $\theta'(z|\tau)$.

 It may be also mentioned here that proposed `differential technique' may be applied equally well to the cases of multidimensional $\Theta$-functions when the latter split into a decomposition of the 1-dimensional, \ie, Jacobi's $\theta$-functions.
-It is known that such cases correspond to jacobians of algebraic curves covering the elliptic ones \cite{belokolos}.
-The problems, wherein that curves arise, are very nontrivial on the one part, and are completely at hand as the pure elliptic case on the other part.
+It is known that such cases correspond to jacobians of algebraic curves covering the elliptic tori \cite{belokolos}.
+The problems, wherein such a kind curves arise, are very nontrivial in the one part, and are completely solvable as the pure elliptic case in the other part.